d12frosted/elpa-mirror/gnu/denote-readme.txt

   └────

-12.16 Rename files with Denote in the Image Dired thumbnails buffer ───────────────────────────────────────────────────────────────────
+13.14 Rename files with Denote in the Image Dired thumbnails buffer ───────────────────────────────────────────────────────────────────

   [Rename files with Denote using `dired-preview']

-  Just as with the `denote-dired-rename-marked-files', we can use Denote in the Image Dired buffer ([Rename multiple files at once]).
+  Just as with the `denote-dired-rename-marked-files-with-keywords', we can use Denote in the Image Dired buffer ([Rename multiple files at once]).
 Here is the custom code:

   ┌────
   │ (autoload 'image-dired--with-marked "image-dired")
   │ (autoload 'image-dired-original-file-name "image-dired-util") │
-  │ (defun my-denote-image-dired-rename-marked-files (keywords) │   "Like `denote-dired-rename-marked-files' but for Image Dired.
+  │ (defun my-denote-image-dired-rename-marked-files (keywords) │   "Like `denote-dired-rename-marked-files-with-keywords' but for Image Dired.
   │ Prompt for KEYWORDS and rename all marked files in the Image │ Dired buffer to have a Denote-style file name with the given │ KEYWORDS.